-These brave travelers—the Pilgrims—landed in Plymouth after their long six-week journey.
+These travelers — the Pilgrims — landed in Plymouth after their six-week journey.
 It was December 11, 1620.
 The cold winter had set in.
 The land was strange to them, and nothing seemed familiar.

 The first year in their new home was hard for the Pilgrims.
 Many died.
 With seeds and plants received from the Native Americans, the Pilgrims planted crops.
 The fall harvest was a good one.
 To celebrate their good fortune, the Pilgrims had a feast of thanksgiving.

 Many foods were cooked — wild turkey, duck, and venison were probably served, along with fish, pumpkins, squash, corn, sweet potatoes, and cranberries.
 Captain Miles Standish, the leader of the Pilgrims, invited all of the Native Americans who had helped them so much during their first year.
 This harvest feast in 1621 is often called the "First Thanksgiving."